rtto/lutra-mirror/CONTRIBUTING.md

 - Use the present tense ("Add feature" not "Added feature")
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
-- Reference issues and pull requests liberally after the first line
+- Reference whenever possible issues and pull requests liberally after the first line
 - When only changing documentation, include [ci skip] in the commit title

 (Taken from https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages)